Climate change: Clean energy

 Renewable energy is key to limiting climate change.
-Fossil fuels accounted for 80% of the world's energy in 2018.
-The remaining share was split between nuclear power and renewables (including hydropower, bioenergy, wind and solar power and geothermal energy).
-That mix is projected to change significantly over the next 30 years.
-Solar panels and onshore wind are now among the cheapest forms of adding new power generation capacity in many locations.
-Renewables represented 75% of all new electricity generation installed in 2019, nearly all solar and wind.
+For decades, fossil fuels have accounted for roughly 80% of the world's energy use.
+The remaining share has been split between nuclear power and renewables (including hydropower, bioenergy, wind and solar power and geothermal energy).
+Fossil fuel use is expected to peak in absolute terms prior to 2030 and then to decline, with coal use experiencing the sharpest reductions.
+Renewables represented 86% of all new electricity generation installed in 2023.
 Other forms of clean energy, such as nuclear and hydropower, currently have a larger share of the energy supply.
 However, their future growth forecasts appear limited in comparison.

+While solar panels and onshore wind are now among the cheapest forms of adding new power generation capacity in many locations, green energy policies are needed to achieve a rapid transition from fossil fuels to renewables.
 To achieve carbon neutrality by 2050, renewable energy would become the dominant form of electricity generation, rising to 85% or more by 2050 in some scenarios.
 Investment in coal would be eliminated and coal use nearly phased out by 2050.

 Electricity generated from renewable sources would also need to become the main energy source for heating and transport.
 Transport can switch away from internal combustion engine vehicles and towards electric vehicles, public transit, and active transport (cycling and walking).
 For shipping and flying, low-carbon fuels would reduce emissions.
-Heating could be increasingly decarbonised with technologies like heat pumps.
+Heating could be increasingly decarbonized with technologies like heat pumps.

 There are obstacles to the continued rapid growth of clean energy, including renewables.
-For wind and solar, there are environmental and land use concerns for new projects.
-Wind and solar also produce energy intermittently and with seasonal variability.
-Traditionally, hydro dams with reservoirs and conventional power plants have been used when variable energy production is low.
+Wind and solar produce energy intermittently and with seasonal variability.
+Traditionally, hydro dams with reservoirs and fossil fuel power plants have been used when variable energy production is low.
 Going forward, battery storage can be expanded, energy demand and supply can be matched, and long-distance transmission can smooth variability of renewable outputs.
 Bioenergy is often not carbon-neutral and may have negative consequences for food security.
-The growth of nuclear power is constrained by controversy around nuclear waste, nuclear weapon proliferation, and accidents.
+The growth of nuclear power is constrained by controversy around radioactive waste, nuclear weapon proliferation, and accidents.
 Hydropower growth is limited by the fact that the best sites have been developed, and new projects are confronting increased social and environmental concerns.

-Low-carbon energy improves human health by minimising climate change.
-It also has the near-term benefit of reducing air pollution deaths, which were estimated at 7 million annually in 2016.
+Low-carbon energy improves human health by minimizing climate change as well as reducing air pollution deaths, which were estimated at 7 million annually in 2016.
 Meeting the Paris Agreement goals that limit warming to a 2 °C increase could save about a million of those lives per year by 2050, whereas limiting global warming to 1.5 °C could save millions and simultaneously increase energy security and reduce poverty.
 Improving air quality also has economic benefits which may be larger than mitigation costs.